-2 Web Layout (Alt+W, L).
+• Web Layout (Alt+W, L).
 This view shows your document as if it were a single Web page loaded in a browser.
 You don't see any page breaks in this view.
 Along with your text, you see any photos or videos that you've placed in the document-just like a Web page.
 Section 13.2 has more details on creating Web pages with Word.

-2 Outline (Alt+W, U).
-For lots of writers, an outline is the first step
+• Outline (Alt+W, U).
+For lots of writers, an outline is the first step in creating a manuscript.
+Once they've created a framework of chapters and headings, they dive in and fill out the document with text.
 If you like to work this way, then you'll love Outline view.
 It's easy to jump back and forth between Outline view and Print Layout view or Draft view, so you can bounce back and forth between a macro and a micro view of your epic.
 (For more details on using Word's Outline view, see Section 8.1.)

-2 Draft (Alt+W, V).
+• Draft (Alt+W, V).
 Here's the no-nonsense, roll-up-your-sleeves view of your work (Figure 1-9).
 You see most formatting as it appears on the printed page, except for headers and footers.
 Page breaks are indicated by a thin dotted line.
 In this view, it's as if your document is on one single roll of paper that scrolls through your computer screen.
 This view's a good choice for longer documents and those moments when you want to focus on the words without being distracted by page breaks and other formatting niceties.